linux-lock/bpflock/README.md

 bpflock keeps the security semantics simple.
 It support three declarative profiles models to broadly cover the security sepctrum, and restrict access to specific Linux features.

-* `profile`:
+Also bpflock creates multiple shared bpf maps under `/sys/fs/bpf/` to store per container and namespaces profiles.
+The following: `bpflock_cgroupmap`, `bpflock_pidnsmap` and `bpflock_netnsmap` are used to check per pod, container or app access.

+* `profile`: this is the global profile that takes one of the followings.
   - `allow|none|privileged` : they are the same, they define the least secure profile.
-In this profile access is logged and allowed for all processes, useful for security events.
+In this profile access is logged and allowed for all processes.
+Useful to log security events.
-  - `baseline` : minimal restricive profile, only programs in the initial pid namespace are allowed access.
+  - `baseline` : minimal restricive profile, only programs that are present in the `bpflock_cgroupmap`, `bpflock_pidnsmap` and `bpflock_netnsmap` are allowed according to their per context profile.
+By default the `bpflock_pidnsmap` contains the initial pid namespace, therefore all processes in the initial pid namespace are allowed.
   - `restricted` : heavily restricted profile where access is denied for all processes.
+The shared bpflock maps are not consulted under this global profile.

 * `Allowed` or `blocked` operations/commands:

-  Under the `baseline` profile, a list of allowed or blocked commands can be specified that will be applied to the type of security protection.
+  Under the global `baseline` profile, a list of allowed or blocked commands can be specified that will be applied to the type of security protection.
   - `--protection-allow` : comma-separated list of allowed operations.
 Valid under `baseline` profile, this is useful for applications that are too specific and require privileged operations, it will reduce the use of the `allow | privileged` profile and offer a case-by-case definitions.
   - `--protection-block` : comma-separated list of blocked operations.
 Valid under `baseline` profile, useful to achieve a more `restricted` profile.
 The other way from `restricted` to `baseline` is not supported.

 For bpf security examples check [bpflock configuration examples](https://github.com/linux-lock/bpflock/tree/main/deploy/configs/)

+**Note: the above semantics may change.**.

 ## 3. Deployment